morgangiraud/ecvd-js/homework-stat.md

 # Homework statistic

-This file sums up when homeworks have been done
+This file sums up homeworks

 **'x'**: Work has been done (0,5pt)